 What is Title VII of the Civil Rights Act of 1964

 When Title VII of the Civil Rights Act of 1964 was passed, employment discrimination on the basis of an individual's race, religion, sex, national origin or color became illegal.
-This law protects employees of a company as well as job applicants.
-All companies with 15 or more employees are required to adhere to the rules set forth by Title VII of the Civil Rights Act of 1964.
+On June 15, 2020, the U.S. Supreme Court ruled that employment discrimination on the basis of sexual orientation and gender identity is also illegal.
+All companies with 15 or more employees are required to adhere to the rules set forth by Title VII, which protects workers as well as job applicants.
 The law also established the Equal Employment Opportunity Commission (EEOC), a bipartisan commission that is made up of five members appointed by the president.
 It continues to enforce Title VII and other laws that protect us against employment discrimination.

 How Does Title VII of the Civil Rights Act of 1964 Protect You?